jstac/sandpit/ifp_extensions/source/cake_eating_problem.rst

 Here's an educated guess as to what impact these parameters will have.

-First, higher :math:`\beta` implies less discounting, which should reduce the rate of consumption.
+First, higher :math:`\beta` implies less discounting, and hence more patience, which should reduce the rate of consumption.

 Second, higher :math:`\gamma` implies that marginal utility :math:`u'(c) =
 c^{-\gamma}` falls faster with :math:`c`.